awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    1. For **Global database identifier**, enter a meaningful name\.

-   1. For **Credentials Settings**, enter your own password for the `postgres` user account for the DB instance, or have Aurora generate one for you\.
+   1. For **Credentials Settings**, enter your own password for the `admin` user account for the DB instance, or have Aurora generate one for you\.
 If you choose Auto generate a password, you get an option to copy the password\.
 ![\[Screenshot of Aurora MySQL 5.6.10a Engine options when creating an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-5610a-1.png)

 1. For **Encryption**, enable or disable encryption as needed\.

 1. The remaining sections of the **Create database** page configure the **Primary region settings**\.
 Complete these as follows:

    1. For **DB instance class**, choose `db.r5.large` or another memory optimized DB instance class\.
 We recommend that you use a db\.r5 or higher instance class\.
-![\[Screenshot of Aurora MySQL 5.6.10a Primary regions settings section of Create database page.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-5610a-2.png)

    1. For **Availability & durability**, we recommend that you choose to have Aurora create an Aurora Replica in a different AZ for you\.
 If you don't create an Aurora Replica now, you need to do it later\.
+![\[Screenshot of Aurora MySQL 5.6.10a Primary regions settings section of Create database page.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-5610a-2.png)

    1. For **Connectivity**, choose the virtual private cloud \(VPC\) based on Amazon VPC that defines the virtual networking environment for this DB instance\.
 You can choose the defaults to simplify this task\.